Which city is cheaper, Charlotte or Tallahassee?

 Trying to figure out where to travel next?
-This travel cost comparison between Tallahassee and Charlotte can help.
+This travel comparison between Tallahassee and Charlotte can help.
+It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.

 As the skyscrapers glow against the rose-tinged sunset, you find yourself astounded by the tropical metropolitan area of Tallahassee, Florida.
 Known as the capital city of the state, Tallahassee is the hub of Floridian politics and history, holding Florida State Capitol, Supreme Court of Florida, Florida Governor's Mansion, and nearly 30 state agency headquarters within its borders.
 To add to its importance, in 2015, Tallahassee was given the All-American City Award by the National Civic League for a second time.
 Despite all the city's historical and political accomplishments, Tallahasse is also known to attract a wide array of tourists looking to explore the beauty of Florida.
 From wild refuges to busy shopping districts to Florida State University, Tallahassee is a great place to be in Florida.